 The deadlines for potential applications to reach the Research Group will appear here as the next round of the schemes are announced and applications received after these respective dates will not normally be considered.
 If you are interested in a scheme that doesn't appear in the lists below then please do still contact the relevant Research Group to discuss.

 If you are approved to submit a formal application the Department will assist you throughout the application process.
 We set internal submission deadlines which are substantially earlier than the sponsor deadlines to allow for sufficient preparation and approval time, you will be advised of this and you can also see the deadlines on the application guidance webpage.

 The Postdoc and Fellows Development Centre provides a series of training activities such as workshops on "Preparing Successful Fellowship Applications, ongoing support to applicants, including reviewing draft applications and arranging mock interviews for shortlisted candidates.
 They have prepared a useful guide to preparing for a fellowship interview (log in required).
 For more information, candidates should contact firstname.lastname@example.org

 Nominations can be submitted to anytime via a Research Group.
 A nomination consists of your CV, publication list, and a brief research proposal summary.
 There are also new Equality, Diversity and Inclusion Fellowships; EPSRC

-The Department nomination deadline was 10th September 2018 and no new requests will be accepted.
+The Department nomination deadline was 10th December 2019 and no further requests can be considered.

 Deadlines for the following schemes will appear as the calls are announced: